-Virgin opened the new Brisbane lounge in late 2015, with Richard Branson himself present.
-It features a large atrium entry, cafe and, like in Sydney and Melbourne, premium entry for eligible travellers.
+Virgin Australia opened the new Brisbane lounge in late 2015, with Richard Branson himself present.
+It features a large atrium entry, café and, like in Sydney, Premium Entry for eligible travellers.

 The Perth Domestic T1 lounge reopened in late 2015 as part of a $1 billion redevelopment of the airport.

 It serves most Virgin Australia flights leaving Perth, although some smaller regional flights depart from the purpose-built T2 Regional Terminal, where Virgin Australia also have a small lounge.

 For comparison purposes, it is slightly smaller than the Brisbane lounge.